jvalue/made-template/README.md

 ## Exercises
 During the semester you will need to complete exercises using [Jayvee](https://github.com/jvalue/jayvee).
 You **must** place your submission in the `exercises` folder in your repository and name them according to their number from one to five: `exercise<number from 1-5>.jv`.

 In regular intervals, exercises will be given as homework to complete during the semester.
 Details and deadlines will be discussed in the lecture, also see the [course schedule](https://made.uni1.de/).
-At the end of the semester, you will therefore have the following files in your repository.

 ### Exercise Feedback
 We provide automated exercise feedback using a GitHub action (that is defined in `.github/workflows/exercise-feedback.yml`).